 How Does Grafting Relate to the Family of God?

-Most of my adult life, I have ministered to children.
+For most of my adult life, I have ministered to children.
 I love to creatively find ways to get the children to interact with older adults in our church.
 So when I saw a chance to have a local farmer from our congregation come share with the children, I jumped at it.
 He came and showed the children how to graft apple trees.
 Then he related that to being grafted into God’s family.

 I don’t know if the children learned anything from it but it excited me to see just how it correlates to salvation.